(Don’t feel like reading this post? Watch the video instead!)

 And that’s a wrap!

 I hope this article has given you some great insight and tips about how to optimize your body and correct insulin resistance!
-If you want to learn more about your personal risks, I am a Master’s degree Physician Assistant with over 18 years of experience and would be happy to talk with you.
-Feel free to schedule your FREE 15 minute telemedicine consult with me here.
+If you want to learn more about your personal risks, I am a Functional Medicine Physician Assistant and Health and Wellness coach.
+I specialize in helping women optimize metabolism, balance hormones, increase energy, and lose weight by targeting the underlying cause of symptoms.
+I am offering FREE Functional Medicine consults.
+Book yours today!
+CLICK HERE TO BOOK YOUR FREE FUNCTIONAL MEDICINE CONSULT

 *Sarah Gibson, MPAS, PAC, HWC has helped hundreds of patients reverse their insulin resistance, lose weight, and regain energy and vitality to be able to return to the things that they love.